 It’s easy to throw words onto a Powerpoint.
-But presentations do much better when there’s minimal text, clear screenshots, and other graphics that build on whatever it is you’re planning to say.
-And guess what?
-It takes time to put something that good together!
+But presentations do much better when there’s minimal text, clear screenshots, and other graphics that build (not detract) on whatever you plan to say.

-*Tip:* I once read that fonts in a slideshow should be no less than 30pt.
-So that’s the rule I’ve been sticking with.
+p.s.
+I once read that fonts in a slideshow should be no less than 30pt.
+So that’s what I stick with.

 6. Find ways to make it more engaging.

-It’s tough to sit still for an hour, listening to someone talk at you.
-(For us introverts, it’s also tough to be that person talking endlessly.)
-Luckily, this doesn’t have to be the only way to get your point across.
-Use videos, stories and other interactive elements to keep the attention of your audience!
+It’s tough to sit still for an hour & listen to someone talk at you.
+(For us introverts, it’s also tough to be that person rambling on.)

-For my CRM training, I broke up my monologues with mini-exercises that required staff to use our new system.
-It gave them space to immediately act on what they’d just learned, and reaffirmed for me that the information made sense to them!
+For our CRM training, I broke up my lectures with exercises that required staff to use our new system.
+It allowed them to act on what they’d just learned, and reaffirmed for me that the information made sense.

 7. See what else is already out there.

-8. Gather feedback from staff on what would be helpful.
+8. Gather feedback on what would be helpful.

 10. From beginning to end, practice an audience-first mindset.

 Put yourself in your audience’s shoes.
 This will help you deliver a training that sticks the landing.

 For example…if you’re communicating very niche or technical info to a non-technical group, think about what phrasing makes the most sense.
 If your training is on a new system, find ways to connect the dots on why staff should look forward to using it.